fewlines-education/dev-bootcamp-exercises/04_backend_web_development_and_api/08_mongo_basics/00_create_a_database_on_atlas/README.md

-# CREATE A DATABASE ON ATLAS
+# Create a database on Atlas

-## CONTEXT AND OBJECTIVES
+## Context and objectives

 We need a place to store our data.